mrpierrot/cycle-node-http-server/README.md

 # cycle-node-http-server

-Driver and routing component for manage HTTP/HTTPS services with Cycle.js
+Driver and router component for manage HTTP/HTTPS services with Cycle.js

 ## Installation